 Ranked!
 The 10 best strikers in the world

-Lewandowski had a disappointing World Cup as Poland crashed out in the group stage, but the striker bears little responsibility after being afforded scant service in his country’s crunch games against Senegal and Colombia.
+Lewandowski endured a horrible World Cup as Poland crashed out in the group stage, but the striker bore little responsibility after being afforded scant service in his country’s crunch games against Senegal and Colombia.

 The 30-year-old remains one of the greatest strikers in the game, as he continues to demonstrate at Bayern Munich.
-Lewandowski has broken the 40-goal barrier in all competitions in each of the last three full seasons, while the Pole's touch, movement and link-up play are still outstanding.
+Lewandowski has broken the 40-goal barrier in all competitions in each of the last three full seasons, and his touch, movement and link-up play are still outstanding.
+If he can produce the goods in the Champions League – so far it's eight goals in seven games for 2018/19 – then he could well retain his place higher up this list.